volpepe/volpepe/README.md

 I love a wide range of music genres: indie/math/prog rock, electronic of any kind, chillhop, alternative hip-hop and even classical music sometimes.
 You can get a sense of what I usually listen from [this playlist](https://open.spotify.com/embed/playlist/1T4VfvXqcOVPF4iR8Cw8tI).

-Even though I mostly listen to the same songs over and over, it's a playlist from two years ago, so it's not super updated.
-Down below you can have a clearer picture of my recent plays:
+Also, from here:

 [![spotify-github-profile](https://spotify-github-profile.vercel.app/api/view?uid=mrcicco&cover_image=true)](https://spotify-github-profile.vercel.app/api/view?uid=mrcicco&redirect=true)

 I also like watching and talking about movies.
-Here's my [Letterboxd profile](https://letterboxd.com/volpepe/) where I log and rate all of the movies I watch pretending to be a cinephile.
+Here's my [Letterboxd profile](https://letterboxd.com/volpepe/) where I log and rate all the movies I watch pretending to be a cinephile.

 A great passion of mine is video editing!
 I've been editing videos since I was 15 and I have a [YouTube channel](https://www.youtube.com/c/ciccosity) with some vlogs and stuff.
 I've also worked for some local companies as a freelance video-editor.
 I'm a self-taught Vegas Pro user, but maybe I'll switch to Premiere in the future??
 Who knows!!